Neil Etheridge: Birmingham City

+Buriram United

+Etheridge signed for Thai League 1 club Buriram United on 30 June 2024.
+He make his debut for the club on 10 August keeping a clean sheet in a 4–0 win against Nongbua Pitchaya.
+Etheridge went on to keep 4 clean sheets in 5 matches for the club including a goalless draw in the 2024–25 AFC Champions League Elite match against Japanese club Vissel Kobe.
+In his first season at the club, he went on to keep 24 clean sheet for the club in 48 appearances in all competition played.

 International career

 England youth

 Etheridge is a former England under-16 international, having played in the 2005 Victory Shield, in which England and Wales eventually shared the trophy.
 Despite having represented England at youth level, he remained eligible to represent the Philippines through his mother.

 Philippines

 Early years

 In 2007, Etheridge received an invitation to play for the Philippines but declined the offer, citing unfamiliarity with the language and the players.
 He was again invited in early 2008, this time by the new Philippine Football Federation president Jose Mari Martinez.
-He eventually accepted the invitation after speaking to the new manager and learning about the set up, and after encouragement from Chelsea youth teammate Phil Younghusband.
+He eventually accepted the invitation after speaking to the new manager and learning about the setup, and after encouragement from Chelsea youth teammate Phil Younghusband.
 He officially switched allegiance to the Philippines in April 2008.
 He made his full international debut against Brunei in the 2008 AFC Challenge Cup qualifiers, playing in all three of his country's matches.
 He kept three clean sheets but the Philippines still failed to qualify due to an inferior goal difference to group winners Tajikistan.

 He was called up again later that year for the 2008 AFF Suzuki Cup qualification matches.
-In their opening match, Etheridge got his fourth successive clean sheet, as the Philippines defeated Timor-Leste 1–0.
+In their opening match, Etheridge kept his fourth successive clean sheet, as the Philippines defeated Timor-Leste 1–0.
 However, in their remaining three fixtures, Etheridge conceded five goals as the Philippines won another match, drew one and lost one, before being eliminated on the basis of their goals scored record after finishing tied for second.
 Etheridge later credited his debut for the Philippines in 2008 to his later progress in his club career in 2018 due to having experienced playing for the national team before a crowd of up to 90,000.